-Ambiguous market concept impairing convenience of investors & losing attractiveness ✓ Concerns that market concept of the 2nd Section, Mothers, and JASDAQ overlap and confusing ✓ Concerns that market concept of the 1st Section is unclear, and the growth of TOPIX-linked passive investment is affecting price formation of issues with relatively low liquidity 2.
-Insufficient incentives for listed companies to sustainably grow and increase corporate value ✓ Concerns that listing criteria for "step-up" to the 1st Section is not functioning sufficiently to incentivize growth ✓ Concerns of insufficiency of market participation by institutional investors Mothers and JASDAQ and of the disclosed information of start-up companies 3.
-There is no index available that is not only good for investment but also well representing the whole market ✓ TOPIX, widely used by investors as a benchmark is comprised of all stocks listed on the 1st Section ✓ Few investors use JPX Nikkei 400 nor TOPIX 500 as a benchmark stocks

-For the Japanese economy to continue growing, it is imperative and urgent that listed companies increase their corporate value over the medium-to-long term and many start-up companies grow
+- 1. Ambiguous market concept impairing convenience of investors & losing attractiveness - ✓ Concerns that market concept of the 2nd Section, Mothers, and JASDAQ overlap and confusing - ✓ Concerns that market concept of the 1st Section is unclear, and the growth of TOPIX-linked passive investment is affecting price formation of issues with relatively low liquidity - 2.
+Insufficient incentives for listed companies to sustainably grow and increase corporate value - √ Concerns that listing criteria for "step-up" to the 1st Section is not functioning sufficiently to incentivize growth - ✓ Concerns of insufficiency of market participation by institutional investors Mothers and JASDAQ and of the disclosed information of start-up companies - 3.
+There is no index available that is not only good for investment but also well representing the whole market - ✓ TOPIX, widely used by investors as a benchmark is comprised of all stocks listed on the 1st Section - ✓ Few investors use JPX Nikkei 400 nor TOPIX 500 as a benchmark stocks dialogue with investors relatively higher risk from the business performance viewpoint increase their corporate value over the medium-to-long term and many start-up companies grow sustainable growth as a benchmark investable index.